survivejs/webpack-book/manuscript/packages/02_authoring.md

 ### Respect the SemVer

-Even though it is simple to publish new versions out there, it is important to respect the SemVer.
+Even though it is easy to publish new versions out there, it is important to respect the SemVer.
 Roughly, it states that you should not break backward compatibility, given certain rules are met.
 The exact rules were covered in the previous chapter so that I won't cover them again here.

 To make it easier to comply with SemVer, [next-ver](https://www.npmjs.com/package/next-ver) can compute the next version you should use and update it for you. [commitizen](https://www.npmjs.com/package/commitizen) goes further and allows change log generation and automated releases.